LEKoval/BIOS-611-Project-1/README.md

 For example, to generate the preliminary figures as seen above, you can use the command
 > make figures/cause_line_prelim.png

+### Rshiny Visualization

+To run the interactive visualization with Rshiny, connect to the Rstudio server then in the terminal run the command
+> PORT=8080 make shiny_bar

+then connect your machine to port 8080.

 ### The Final Report